Core Concepts

 The top-level tenant in Project88 — what an org owns, how membership works, and how to switch between them.

 An organization is the top-level tenant.
-Every resource in Project88 — agents, conversations, pages, data tables, provider keys, integrations — is scoped to an org.
+Every resource in Project88 — agents, conversations, pages, data tables, canvases, provider keys, integrations — is scoped to an org.

 What an org owns